 The Executive Directors are full time employees of the Group.
-The non-executive Directors are committed to at least 20 working days per annum on Company business but in practice this is often exceeded.
+The non-executive Directors are committed to at least 15 working days per annum on Company business (20 days for the Chairman).

 Board effectiveness and evaluation

 Post period end, the Board carried out a self-evaluation of Board effectiveness, pursuant to which each Director anonymously completed a questionnaire covering various matters of governance, setting out their own key objectives for the Board, scoring the Board and committees' effectiveness and providing feedback and recommendations on areas that might benefit from further review or improvement.